mdlreyes/void-dwarf-analysis/README.md

 The `analysis` folder includes all scripts made to make plots using the kinematic properties obtained from `redux`.

-The Jupyter notebook `example.ipynb` shows how the plots in (de los Reyes et al., submitted) were made.
+The Jupyter notebook `example.ipynb` shows how the plots in (de los Reyes et al., submitted) were made. (`example.html` and `example.pdf` provide alternative formats to view this notebook.)

 <!--
 _For more examples, please refer to the [Documentation](https://example.com)_